-The Careers Programme information will be reviewed annually alongside the Policy and the website information
+The Careers Programme information will be reviewed annually alongside the Policy and the website information.
+Next review will be September 2025.

 Summary

 To summarise, Ilkley Grammar School provides all students with access to information on the full range of career pathways available so that students are empowered to make informed choices about their next steps and the career options available to them.